 Education Summer Institute

-VSW’s Summer Institute is a series of intensive one-week conducted by visiting artists and scholars.
-These concise, concentrated workshops enable students to focus on skills and concepts that will have lasting affects on their practice and thinking.
+Intensive workshops by visiting artists focused on skills and concepts that will have lasting effects on practice and thinking

 Workshops are $550, $525 for VSW members.
 Register before May 1st for early bird discount: $500/$475 VSW members.